eea/eea.docker.openstack.host/README.md

 * OS_TENANT_ID          - ID of the openstack tenant
 * OS_TENANT_NAME        - name of the openstack tenant
 * OS_REGION_NAME        - openstack region (optional)
+* OS_NETWORK_ID		- network ID within the tenant (optional if there is only one network available)
 * OS_VOLUME_API_VERSION - API version for cinder.
 Defaults to 1
+* OS_AVAILABILITY_ZONE  - openstack availability zone within the tenant (optional if the provider has only one zone or it uses same default for all services)

 * IMAGE_NAME                  - glance image to be used. defaults to EEA-docker-generic-v2.1 (should be already present in glance)
 * INSTANCE_NAME               - provide a name for the new instance.
 A UUID will be generated if this is missing